brownerd/uuu-ui/README.md

 ## Import/Export
 At some point you will want to export, import and save your cool, clever and quickly made syntaxes.
-You will need [URAWSM-HELPER]() installed.
+You will need [URAWSM]() installed.
 Follow instructions there for exporting and importing.

 ![A screenshot of your theme](https://f.cloud.github.com/assets/69169/2289498/4c3cb0ec-a009-11e3-8dbd-077ee11741e5.gif)